nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceentry/v1.0.0/search.md

 ```

-##### <a name="retrieving-all-revisions-of-a-serviceentry"></a> Retrieving All Revisions of a Service Entry
+#### <a name="retrieving-all-revisions-of-a-serviceentry"></a> Retrieving All Revisions of a Service Entry

-In addition to retrieving the latest revision for a serviceentry parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
-The reference, JSON and UMM JSON response formats are supported for all revision searches merely change to 'umm_json' and 'json' repecitvely.
-References to tombstone revisions do not include the `location` tag and include an additional tag, `deleted`, which always has content of "true". serviceentries with only 1 revision will of course, return only one result.
+In addition to retrieving the latest revision for a service entry parameter search, it is possible to return all revisions, including tombstone (deletion marker) revisions, by passing in `all_revisions=true` with the URL parameters.
+The reference, JSON, and UMM JSON response formats are supported for all revision searches merely change to 'umm_json' and 'json' repecitvely.
+References to tombstone revisions do not include the `location` tag and include an additional tag, `deleted`, which always has content of "true". service entries with only 1 revision will of course, return only one result.

     curl "%CMR-ENDPOINT%/serviceentries.xml?concept_id=SE1200000000-PROV1&all_revisions=true"